-For the purposes of isolating energy, downstream means the flow path/direction after or away on a fluid system or towards the load on an electrical system from a single isolation point or system being isolated.
-A regular permit change or modification required when altering or shifting the permit boundary as needed without closing the entire permit (e.g., lifting tags no longer required in the boundary).
-A release or change of an EIP when the WGS or AE is not available to release the system/component by removing their individual tag or signing off on the permit.
+Downstream For the purposes of isolating energy, downstream means the flow path/direction after or away on a fluid system or towards the load on an electrical system from a single isolation point or system being isolated.
+Emergency Release/ Emergency Change A release or change of an EIP when the WGS or AE is not available to release the system/component by removing their individual tag or signing off on the permit.
 Commentary An emergency release would entail the complete release of the EIP from being in an isolated state.
 An emergency change would only require a change to a portion of the protection boundary without closing the entire permit.
-Connected to an energy source or containing residual or stored energy.
-A device that provides a physical barrier that prevents the transmission or release of energy (e.g., valve, circuit breaker).
-NOTE: Interlocks (control circuit) are NOT a means of isolation in accordance with OSHA 1910.147 (b) Definitions: "Energy isolating device.
+Energized Connected to an energy source or containing residual or stored energy.
+Energy Isolating Device A device that provides a physical barrier that prevents the transmission or release of energy (e.g., valve, circuit breaker).
+NOTE: Interlocks (control circuit) are NOT a means of isolation in accordance with 29 CFR 1910.147 (b) Definitions: "Energy isolating device.
 A mechanical device that physically prevents the transmission or release of energy, including but not limited to the following: A manually operated electrical circuit breaker; a disconnect switch; a manually operated switch by which the conductors of a circuit can be disconnected from all ungrounded supply conductors, and, in addition, no pole can be operated independently; a line valve; a block; and any similar device used to block or isolate energy.
 Push buttons, selector switches and other control circuit type devices are not energy isolating devices."
-An authorization form used to request, record, issue, and release EIM protection for equipment and/or systems The Bechtel Standard Application Program used for electronic implementation of EIM (LOTO).
-(Within this procedure) Company or sub-contractor or type of craft, where applicable.
-A form of electrical, mechanical, hydraulic, pneumatic, chemical, thermal or other energy that has the potential to harm personnel or damage plant and equipment. stored batteries, radiation, mass and height (suspended loads), falling, sliding or slipping objects and tension springs, belts, cables, chains or ropes, etc. See Appendix N for a hazardous level table.
+Energy Isolation Permit (EIP) An authorization form used to request, record, issue, and release EIM protection for equipment and/or systems Energy Isolation Permit (EIP) Change A regular permit change or modification required when altering or shifting the permit boundary as needed without closing the entire permit (e.g., lifting tags no longer required in the boundary).
+Engica Q4 Safety The Bechtel Standard Application Program used for electronic implementation of EIM (LOTO).
+Entity (Within this Procedure) Company or sub-contractor or type of craft, where applicable.
+Hazardous Energy Source A form of electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or other energy that has the potential to harm personnel or damage plant and equipment.
+Stored batteries, radiation, mass and height (suspended loads), falling, sliding, or slipping objects and tension springs, belts, cables, chains, or ropes, etc. See Appendix N for a hazardous level table.
 NOTE: Personnel, when developing permits, must consider any (not just common or conventional) potential source of energy that could be harmful and the best method of isolating the potential energy source.
-A person (typically the WGS) competent and authorized by the TA and supervision to verify the proper installation of protective measures and safe boundary conditions described in the EIP.
+Independent Verifier (IV) A person (typically the WGS) competent and authorized by the TA and supervision to verify the proper installation of protective measures and safe boundary conditions described in the EIP.
 Competency is determined by supervision and training accreditation.
 Must be a different individual from the AO that applied the protective measures on the EIP.
 An individual trained and competent as an AO is also considered trained and competent as an IV.